RoryHemmings/CAN-spy/can_spy/README.md

 # Installation and Usage

-First we recommend creating a virtual environment.
+First we recommend creating a virtual environment **outside the directory of this file**.

 ```bash
 python -m venv pyvenv